 The Board also believes that the proposal seeks to advance a solution to a problem that does not exist at the Company.
-In particular, the proposal ignores the tremendous shareholder value created by the Company's outstanding long-term performance and the Board and management's exceptional leadership, supported by the Company's existing corporate governance policies.
-For example, the Company's stock price grew from \$128.71 at the end of 2013 to \$344.33 at the end of 2018, representing a total shareholder return of 168% over the most recent five-year period.
-By comparison, the total shareholder return of the S&P 500 and the S&P 500 Retail Index during the same five-year period was 36% and 108%, respectively.
-The strong performance of the Company's stock in both absolute and relative terms independently demonstrates that the proposal does not seek to address any performance-related deficiencies at the Company.
+In particular, the proposal ignores the tremendous shareholder value created by the Company's outstanding long-term performance and the Board and management's exceptional leadership.
+For example, the Company's stock price grew from \$192.62 at the end of 2014 to \$438.26 at the end of 2019, representing a total shareholder return of 128% over the most recent five-year period.
+By comparison, the total shareholder return of the S&P 500 Index during the same five-year period was 57%.
+The strong performance of the Company's stock in both absolute and relative terms underscores the fact that the proposal does not seek to address any performance-related deficiencies at the Company.